 - By 2004, 5 corporations dominate.
 In 2000, AOL Time Warner’s merger-$350 billion-more than 1,000 times larger than the biggest deal of 1983.”
 (Bagdikian, 2000)

-- As media become less and less family-run operations and more market-based (i.e., commercial), there is greater pressures to de-regulate, take advantage of economies of scale.
-This will lead to increased concentration of ownership.
+- As media become less and less family-run operations and more market-based (i.e., commercial), there is greater pressure to deregulate, and take advantage of economies of scale.
+This will lead to increased concentration of ownership and larger companies, with more financial pressures.
 This will also likely mean more takeovers and mergers, interlocking directorates (This is when you have board members from one company sitting on other boards, and they may be making decisions not based solely on their role as director of one board–there may be conflicts of interest).
 Whose interests are being served when members of a board are sitting on other boards?
 Does this create a fair playing field?

 - Ties with government are very important to media owners

-- There are requirement of licenses, franchises-subject to govt. control
+- There are requirements of licenses, franchises–subject to govt. control

-- Government as source of discipline The FCC (Federal Commuincations Commission) could withhold or deny licenses, for instance.
+- Government as source of discipline–The FCC (Federal Communications Commission) could withhold or deny licenses, for instance.
 The airwaves are (theoretically) owned by the public, and licensed by the FCC.
-In practice this means that companies that depend on government policy have to be careful about criticizing public officials who could withold tax breaks, subsidies, enforce regulations, etc..
+In practice this means that companies that depend on government policy have to be careful about criticizing public officials who could withhold tax breaks, subsidies, enforce regulations, etc..